-- In to the pot, fry the cubed beef until they have browned well.
+- In the pot, fry the cubed beef until they have browned well.

-- After browning the meat, proceed to add the red wine and tomato paste and mix well.
+- After browning the meat, add the red wine and tomato paste and mix well.
 Allow the stew to simmer until the liquid has reduced to approximately half of the initial content.

-- Next, add in the carrots, mushrooms, mielies, thyme and beef stock cubes and then pour in water.
-NOTE: do not stir the contents of the pot.
+- Add in the carrots, mushrooms, mielies, thyme and beef stock cubes and then pour in water.
+Do not stir the contents of the pot.

 - Allow the vegetables to sit in layers on top of the meat.
-Cover the pot and let it simmer for approximately 1.5 hours to 2 hours, or until the beef cubes are nice and tender.
+Cover the pot and let it simmer for approximately 1-2 hours or until the beef cubes are nice and tender.

-- Add in your green beans and let the stew simmer for 20 minutes while covered.
+- Add your green beans and let the stew simmer for 20 minutes while covered.

-- After the 20 minutes has elapsed, your beef Potjiekos stew is ready.
+- After the 20 minutes have elapsed, your beef Potjiekos stew is ready.
 This can be served with rice.

 Beef and butternut Potjiekos

-This Potjiekos recipe is rich with various vegetables including butternut pumpkin for extra nutrients.
+This Potjiekos recipe is rich in vegetables, including butternut pumpkin, for extra nutrients.

 - 125g dried apricots

-- 2 corns on the cob, cut into 5 pieces each
+- Two corns on the cob, cut into five pieces each

 - 250g frozen peas